-I combine teaching and research across a diverse range of fields including wildlife ecology, agricultural water quality treatment, stormwater, land use, ecosystem visualization, aquatic ecology, remote sensing, statistics, simulation modeling, and the hydrology of streams, lagoons, and snowpacks.
+I combine teaching , research , and professional application across a diverse range of fields including wildlife ecology, agricultural water quality treatment, stormwater, land use, ecosystem visualization, aquatic ecology, remote sensing, statistics, simulation modeling, the hydrology of streams, lagoons, and snowpacks, and planning for recreation, transportation, land use, and conservation.

 My water quality work on the California Central Coast has examined sediment, nutrients, pesticides, pathogens, and stormwater.
 It currently has two foci.
 The first is on the design and operation of experimental treatment wetlands & bioreactors, yielding results (e.g. papers on pesticides and pathogens and student theses on nutrients) used by regional water quality managers, as well data sets developed by my Environmental Modeling class.
 The second focus is on stornwater measurement and modeling in urban areas on the Monterey Peninsula, in relation to minimizing impacts on Areas of Biological Significance (ASBSs) in coastal waters, and the role of Low Impact Development (LID).

 I've worked (mostly in the past) on steelhead trout ecology on the Central Coast of California, completing a number of federally utilized research and teaching products describing the habitat of this threatened fish in the streams and lagoons of the region, funded by water agencies at the regional, county, and peninsula level.

 My ecosystem visualization (EcoViz) work has resulted in interpretive computer-rendered visualizations of ecosystem processes being seen by millions of visitors to terrestrial and marine protected areas in the US.